 Five kinds of arguments that get us nowhere

 April 18, 2014

-- Mind-reading - This kind of argument happens when we think we know what our partners meant despite what they say.
+Arguments caused by 'mind reading' are those that occur when we think we know what our partners meant despite what they say.
 The idea that 'I don't care what you said, I know you actually meant something else'.
 Unfortunately this kind of argument can be very destructive because no matter what the partner does, they can't fix it because the other partner 'knows what they really mean' (whether they do or don't) and won't listen.

-- Kitchen-sinking - this is where one party (at least) throws in everything that ever annoyed them into the one argument.
+Kitchen-sinking is where one party (at least) throws in everything that ever annoyed them into the one argument.
 'You do this!
 And you know what, you also do this, this, this, this and this.
 And this!'.
 This kind of argument is completely useless (except to make one person feel slightly better) because it leaves no opportunity for the other person to address the issue.
 It simply overwhelms them and builds up a bunch of negative, painful emotions.
 And sometimes, people will throw something in there that they don't really mean or regret saying.

-- Self-summarizing - this is a peculiar one.
+Self-summarizing is a peculiar one.
 Similar to the 'mind-reading', this argument happens when one partner is ignoring what the other person is saying.
 Basically, they sum up what the problem is, but have it in their head that their partner won't understand them.
 So, the partner responds, maybe correctly or maybe not, but the other partner doesn't hear it and summarises the problem again.
 Obviously, just like in 'mind-reading', if you aren't listening to your partner, you can't fix the problem.

-nd finally, something that isn't always an 'argument' per se, but rather a misguided attempt at fixing the problem that often goes wrong:
+And finally, something that isn't always an 'argument' per se, but rather a misguided attempt at fixing the problem that often goes wrong:

 This is probably the most amusing and potentially the most depressing.
 It is an example of what happens when shoddy therapists and uninformed people get a hold of a psychological principle.
 This comes from the 'validation' principles of the 1960s and 70s.
 Therapists would tell people 'when you're arguing, make sure you acknowledge what the other person is feeling and communicate clearly why you're upset too'.
 So people would go away and say 'I hear you say you're unhappy because… and I'm unhappy because…, you own your feelings and I'll own mine'.
-In theory of course, this should work, but people tended to distance themselves from the problem at hand, acknowledging their partner was upset but doing nothing to fix it.
+In theory of course, this should work, but people tended to distance themselves from the problem at hand--acknowledging their partner was upset but doing nothing to fix it.
 Psychology gone wrong.